 - Rage or seeking revenge.

-Registered nurses should remember these risk factors for suicide:
+Registered nurses should always keep these factors in mind:

 - Previous suicide attempt.